brucou/movie-search-app/article/article.md

 the implicit state machine complected in our code and show the advantages of using an explicit one instead.

-While the concept may be novel to some, and this article covers them relatively fast, I encourage you to pause and rewind when lost, consult the code examples, and post your questions in the comment section.
+While the concept may be novel to some, and this article covers the subject relatively fast, I encourage you to pause and rewind when lost, consult the code examples, and post your questions in the comment section or the [statecharts group](https://spectrum.chat/statecharts).

 ## The movie search app
 Your preliminary analysis produced detailed specifications and a set of screens corresponding to